talk2rajeev/UserMgt_POC/README.md

 * now go inside `/server` directory and run the command `npm install` again
 * inside `/server` dierctory run the command `node server`
 * goto 'http://localhost:8080/' and start using application
+* SERVER may not work as there is saparate REPO for it